 You don’t have to go down a back alley to meet a shady character who will show you fake watches hidden inside his coat.
 Counterfeit goods are now easily available across the internet on amazon, ebay, wish, aliexpress, Facebook, Instagram dedicated websites and many other online commerce platforms.

-Unsuspecting consumers think they’re getting a bargain but fake medical products killed 250,000 people in 2019, fake cosmetics are often found to be highly toxic, not to mention that fake goods are shoddy and of poor quality.
+Unsuspecting Consumer Products Brand and IP Protection & Enforcement think they’re getting a bargain but fake medical products killed 250,000 people in 2019, fake cosmetics are often found to be highly toxic, not to mention that fake goods are shoddy and of poor quality.
 Fake electronics in the best case won’t work, in the worst case, will explode.

 It’s not just a personal risk that shoppers face.
 Pirated and counterfeit goods supports drug dealing, human trafficking and prostitution.
 Fake traders avoid tax and cause genuine local sellers and even large, established companies, who follow all the rules, to go out of business.
 The trade and standard industry in the UK reckons that £they have lost 9 billion from the economy, £4 billion in tax and approximately 60,000 jobs.

 Fake websites are everywhere.
 The WHO estimates that 50% of pharmaceuticals sold online are fake, nine out of every ten Viagra pills are fake as well as the majority of Xanax available in the UK.